-Mediavine increased their approval requirements last year.
+Mediavine increased its approval requirements last year.
 Previously, the requirement was only 25,000 page views.

 When you see a blog using ads from Mediavine, you won’t know if they were a part of the program when the requirement was 25,000 or 50,000 sessions, so it’s a bit harder to guess at a minimum traffic level.

-However, most sites using Mediavine should be earning at least $500, and the majority will be over $1,000 per month in ad revenue.
+However, most sites using Mediavine should earn at least $500, and the majority will be over $1,000 per month in ad revenue.

 Sites using Mediavine are easy to spot because the Mediavine logo is below the ads.